axelexic/fhe.academy/docs/bgv/fhe-from-tensoring.md

 As the example above demonstrates, the (almost trivial) algebra works!
 But there are two problems with the scheme:

-1. After every multiplication, the secret key needed to decrypt the product ciphertext changes to $\bar{\vec{s}} \otimes
+1. After every multiplication, the secret-key needed to decrypt the product ciphertext changes to $\bar{\vec{s}} \otimes
    \bar{\vec{s}}$.
-Furthermore, the dimension of ciphertext doubles because of tensor product, and
+Furthermore, the dimension of ciphertext squares after each homomorphic multiplication, and
 2. The scheme is completely insecure in the current Learning _Without_ Errors setting, but it's unclear how adding noise will interferes with tensor-product of ciphertexts.
 For example, if